asharif123/sports-tracker/README.md

 - useNavigate - used to navigate across different webpages.
 Mainly used to implement the following feature:

-           1) If user is logged in or refreshes while logged in, useNavigate will automatically redirect to the homepage and if user logs out, user will be redirected to the login webpage.
+           1) If user is logged in or refreshes while logged in, useNavigate will automatically redirect to the homepage.

+           2) If user logs out, user will be redirected to the login webpage.